 Ministry on the Margins

 Abrahamic Faiths & the Making of War and Peace

 Graduates of the program will be equipped for careers in community activism, advocacy, social justice ministry, or NGO work.
 Career preparation includes a three-month immersion experience giving students opportunity for the practice of kairos in accompaniment groups, border ministry, peace & justice work, or community organizing.

 For students preparing for advanced graduate study, a curriculum is developed in consultation with their advisor, who is assigned according to the discipline in which the student will concentrate.
 Students are required to take seven courses in the area of their concentration, one course in each of the four curricular areas, two courses as thesis writing, with three open electives.
 All students preparing for advanced study must evidence competence in at least one theological language (usually Hebrew, Greek, Latin, German, French, or Spanish) and undertake research in this language as a constituent part of thesis writing.

-3. General Master of Arts
+3. General Master of Arts with Comprehensive Exam

 For students who want a more general knowledge, the M.A. curriculum includes three courses in Christian Scriptures (including at least one Old Testament and one New Testament), three courses in Christian Faith (including one Church History, one Theology and one Ethics), three courses in Multi-cultural Society (including one Black Church, one Women & Gender, one Interfaith), two Practical Theology as related to their ministry, and five open electives.
-Completion of the degree includes an integrative examination, both written and oral.